HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

 Please note the bulks of the functions are the same.
-The numeric difference between an expected value and its actual value is calculated with
+The numeric difference between an expected value and its actual value is calculated with:

 ```
 actual.zip(expected).map { (actualValue, expectedValue) ->